11.4. Numerical Integration¶

 11.4.3.
 Recursive Adaptive Integral¶

-The following recursive function investigates the concept of an adaptive
+investigates the concept of an

-algorithm, like MATLAB’s integral
+adaptive algorithm, like MATLAB’s integral

-function, that adjusts the width of each
+function, that adjusts

-subinterval based the accuracy of intermediate results.
-The basic concept of
+the width of each subinterval based on the accuracy of intermediate

-how the algorithm works is simple.
-If the function to be integrated fits the
+results.
+The basic concept of how the algorithm works is simple.
+If the

-integration model (trapezoid or quadratic equation) over the integral region,
+quadratic equation) over the integral region, then we have an accurate

-model is a poor data fit, then the interval is divided into smaller
+definite integral.
+However, the interval is divided into smaller

-For convenience of comparisons, the adaptive function can use either the
+The adaptive function can use either the trapezoid rule or Simpson’s

 or ’s’